3D Printing with PETG - tips and tricks

 Therefore, it will enable you to continue to work to the highest standards as well as exceptional quality, because it enables you to really maximise the ability to print using PETG.
 There are a lot of other materials available alongside PETG that can be used in our 3D printers such as PLA, ABS and many more.
 You are free to choose a preferred filament brand and not obligated to buy from a particular supplier.
 Print with over 20 different print materials, just make sure the filament is 1.75 millimeter in diameter.

-You have a question about 3D printing with PETG?
+Do you have a question about 3D printing with PETG?
 We are there for you!

 Want to learn more about Industrial 3D printing?